Kazmirchuk/nats-tcl/KvAPI.md

 [^2]: while for normal KV buckets and aggregates the name of the underlying stream always starts with "KV_", this is not the case for KV mirrors.

+[^3]: with all relevant implications, e.g. if the consumer [stops](JsAPI.md#error-handling), the KV watcher stops as well with no additional error reporting.

-[^3]: nats.go deviates from ADR-8 and does *not* send the End Of Initial Data marker.
+[^4]: nats.go deviates from ADR-8 and does *not* send the End Of Initial Data marker.

-[^4]: I think, `type KVAggregateOrigin` in ADR-8 is a bit confusing in specifying `Stream` as required and `Bucket` as optional.
+[^5]: I think, `type KVAggregateOrigin` in ADR-8 is a bit confusing in specifying `Stream` as required and `Bucket` as optional.
 So, users always need to pass the underlying stream name starting with "KV_", which is not very convenient.
 So, in the Tcl client it is other way round: `Bucket` is required and `Stream` is optional.